What Causes Lumps In Baby Breast And Should You Be Worried?

 • The baby has signs of infection, such as fever, fussiness, and loss of appetite.

-Related Baby's Diaper Rash: Causes, Types, Symptoms And Treatment
+Related Baby Neck Rash: Causes, Symptoms And Treatment

 The doctor may advise tests, such as blood tests, mammography, and magnetic resonance imaging (MRI), depending on the severity of signs and symptoms.
 Breast lumps due to maternal hormones do not require any treatment.
 Other causes of breast enlargement may require appropriate treatment.